oggy/active_nomad/README.markdown

 Sometimes you want an Active Record object that does not live in the database.
-Perhaps it never needs to be persisted, or you'd like to store it in a cookie, or a file, but it would still be handy to have ActiveRecord's ability to cast values, run validations, or fire callbacks.
+Perhaps it never needs to be persisted, or you'd like to store it in a cookie, or some other store, but it would still be handy to have ActiveRecord's ability to cast values, run validations, or fire callbacks.

 Ideally, the persistence strategy would be pluggable.
 With Active Nomad, it is!